czp21c/czptr/README.md

 ## Week 5

 Trained with complex networks and different parameters for CNN; Done a work version of U-Net model; Done GAN and DCGAN set up.

+## Week 6 & 7

+Trained with other attributes to achieve a 3D training.
+Created a full version Jupyter Notebook with all models.
+Separated the train file with the helper functions.